 Professional support also pays dividends here: Tax or succession advisors have experience in pricing, bring knowledge of the buyer market and help with this sensitive issue.

 Market risk and specific business risk have an impact on a company's value.
 One important factor in this is, for example, the level of interest rates, as this has a two-fold effect: The higher the interest rate, the lower the company's value and therefore the more expensive funding is for the buyer.
-If, for example, the future achievable net profit is CHF 500,000 and the risk rate is at 10 percent, the company today would theoretically be worth around CHF 5 million, as the yield on 10-year Swiss government bonds is currently zero.
+If, for example, the future achievable net profit is CHF 500,000 and the risk rate is 10%, the company is theoretically worth around CHF 5 million based on a yield of 0% for a 10-year Swiss government bond.
 If the yield rose to two percent, the company's value would fall to around CHF 4.2 million, assuming that all other related risks remained the same.

 As well as market risk, specific business risks also have to be taken into account, such as difficulty in selling due to reliance on who the current owner is.